 Set filter input type

-A list of all of the possible values in a column.
+A list of all the possible values in a column.
 People can use checkboxes to select more than one value on multi-select filters.
-You should choose the dropdown widget if you want the list of filter values to load instantly (from cache).
+If you want the list of filter values to load instantly (from cache), you should choose the dropdown widget.

 A search box that suggests a list of matching filter values as you type.
 The suggestion list will display checkboxes for multi-select filters.

 The search box is a good choice for most columns containing labels, categories, statuses, and so on.
-It’s is the default filter widget for columns with less than 100 unique values.
+It’s the default filter widget for columns with fewer than 100 unique values.

 Plain input box